AMMARALBESANI/My-restaurant/README.md

 # My-restaurant
-# This will be a quick sammury for what you will found in wireframe:
+# This will be a quick summary for what you will found in wireframe:
   1. restaurant name
   2. restaurant logo
   3. restaurant menu
   4. restaurant social media
   ! [this is wireframe](Untitled%20design.png)